Joseph Swain (poet): Publications

+A version of his hymn "My Song in the Night" was included on the album Come, Thou Fount of Every Blessing released by the Tabernacle Choir at Temple Square in 2009.

+Death and legacy

 Swain died aged 35 on 14 April 1796.
 He was buried in Bunhill Fields burial ground in London.
 His headstone, recovered from its original site following bomb damage in World War II, is now located in the paved "broadwalk" in the middle of the burial ground, next to the obelisk to Daniel Defoe and the headstone to William Blake.

 One of his grandsons was Joseph Swain the engraver.